SShivamshan/Projet_MOOREV/docker/README.md

 - -v /tmp/.X11-unix:/tmp/.X11-unix for X windows system in order to run the graphical application inside the docker and display it
 - -v $HOME/.Xauthority:/root/.Xauthority needed for the authentification of X window system for the GUI to run properly

-The final command would looks like this for the prod dockerfile : `sudo docker run -p 9876:9876 -it --gpus all --name page_web -e DISPLAY=:1 --security-opt seccomp=docker/chrome.json -e ELECTRON_ENABLE_LOGGING=true -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/root/.Xauthority docker_image name`
+n the final command, such as for the developpement Dockerfile, replace <desired_port>, <container_name>, and <docker_image_name> with the appropriate values.
+For example: : `sudo docker run -p 9876:9876 -it --gpus all --name page_web -e DISPLAY=:1 --security-opt seccomp=docker/chrome.json -e ELECTRON_ENABLE_LOGGING=true -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/root/.Xauthority docker_image name`

 ### Prod dockerfile
-The production dockerfile uses the docker image that we created using the dev dockerfile which is also available on the docker hub.
+The production Dockerfile (moorev_prod.Dockerfile) utilizes the Docker image created using the development Dockerfile, which is also accessible on the Docker Hub.
-For the moorev_prod.Dockerfile we need the same flags from before but also the following flag as well :
+To run the moorev_prod.Dockerfile, you will require the same flags as mentioned earlier, and additionally, include the following flag:
 - -v exports:/home/viameuser/exports is a docker
    volume so that we can retrieve the downloaded file

-To build the dockerfile for prod, you need to first pull the docker image that we created : `sudo docker pull shivamshan/moorev_viame` from the terminal or directly download it : https://hub.docker.com/r/shivamshan/moorev_viame
+To build the production Dockerfile, start by pulling the previously created Docker image using the following command in the terminal: `sudo docker pull shivamshan/moorev_viame` Alternatively, you can download the image directly from the Docker Hub: [https://hub.docker.com/r/shivamshan/moorev_viame].
-We first pulled the docker image directly since it's a large image(22.2Gb) and since this will fasten the process.
+Ensure that the necessary Docker image is available before proceeding with the construction of the production Dockerfile.

-Then run this command to build it's necessary to be in the Projet_moorev folder and run this command : `sudo docker build -t docker_image_name -f docker/moorev_prod.Dockerfile .` since the moorev_prod.Dockerfile uses the image that we pulled before the building of this dockerfile is fast(0.5s at most).
+To expedite the process, it is recommended to pull the Docker image directly, especially considering its substantial size (22.2 GB).
+Once the image has been successfully pulled, navigate to the Projet_moorev folder and execute the following command to initiate the build process: `sudo docker build -t docker_image_name -f docker/moorev_prod.Dockerfile .` since the moorev_prod.Dockerfile uses the image that we pulled before the building of this dockerfile is fast(0.5s at most).

 The final command would looks like this for the prod dockerfile in order to run it : `sudo docker run -p 9876:9876 --gpus all -it --name container name -e DISPLAY=:1 --security-opt seccomp=docker/chrome.json -e ELECTRON_ENABLE_LOGGING=true -v /tmp/.X11-unix:/tmp/.X11-unix -v $HOME/.Xauthority:/root/.Xauthority --mount type=bind,source="$(pwd)"/export,target=/home/viameuser/export --mount type=bind,source="$(pwd)"/dataset/images,target=/home/viameuser/image docker container name`

-This command will launch VIAME Desktop on the web accessible through the following URL : http://localhost:9876/
+This command initiates VIAME Desktop for web access, accessible through the URL: [http://localhost:9876/].

 To facilitate the transfer of images and retrieve annotated data with VIAME, we utilize the --mount option to bind mount host directories into the Docker container.
 ### Mounting the Dataset of Images